Rihan9/LD2412/README.md

 - Firmware and Bluetooth mac address presentation
 - Output pin configuration
 - Restart and Query button
-- Uart Band Rate configuration **NOT TESTED
+- Uart Band Rate configuration
 - Distance resolution
+- Factory reset button

 What doesn't
---
-- Factory reset button.
-I still don't know why but i'm working on it
 - Bluetooth switch.
 Not implemented by the production company in the serial protocol -- finded an updated documentation, work in progress
 - Engineering mode: forgive me, but it's a bit too much for me
 - Light configuration / threashold and light sensor ot implemented by the production company in the serial protocol for the first two.
 The light sensor is available only in engineering mode, quite useless.